juju/docs/src/en/temp-release-notes.md

 ## Getting started with Juju 2.0

-Juju 2.0 allows you to get started creating models without modifying any definition files.
-Just provide your credentials and go!  (*Note: to fully understand the new bootstrap experience please see the "New Bootstrap and Cloud Management Experience" section below)

-* LXD provider (requires lxd 2.0.0~rc9 or later):
-  The LXD provider requires no credentials, so you can create a controller by just specifying its name:
+To get started with Juju 2.0 we recommend you try the pure container hypervisor, LXD, on Ubuntu 16.04, which creates very lightweight machines on your laptop or workstation, as if you had your own personal cloud.

-    juju bootstrap <controller name> lxd
+    juju bootstrap <controller name> localhost

 Note that the lxdbr0 bridge needs to be properly configured for the lxd provider to work, for details see: